Do you take something to crochet with you on holiday?

 Relaxing with something to crochet

 My bag is always filled with my Kipling pouch with all the necessities, such as crochet hooks, scissors, pliers, binding wire, stitch markers, needles and pins, pencil, eraser and pencil sharpener.
-I also don't leave without my notebook; you never know what idea is lurking.
+I don't leave without my notebook; you never know what idea is lurking.
 Of course I also have a few skeins of cotton and a bag with fibrefill with me.
 I rarely take a crochet pattern with me, because I often get inspiration from a different environment and I just start designing.

 It also happens regularly that I pass a shop on holiday where skeins of acrylic or cotton yarn are sold and I can't resist buying something...
 So there is no shortage of crochet gear!